JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-06-Custom-Fonts-in-JUCE.md

 Custom Fonts
 ============

-This PR landed before I started this blog, but I think it's an interesting topic.
+[#43 - Improve custom font handling](https://github.com/tote-bag-labs/valentine/pull/43) landed before I started this blog, but I think it's an interesting topic.
 And probably the first thing I've shared that could be of direct use to you.

 With help from [baconpaul](https://github.com/baconpaul), Valentine was finally building and running in Linux.
 However, it failed strict pluginval validation.
 Juce's leak checker was asserting around leaks of `glyph` objects.
 My first thought was that it had something to do with the code shown below.
 Valentine uses a custom typeface which is created and then held as a `static` variable. `static` was used here in order to ensure that the typeface is only created once in a context where we don't have much control over when the font may be requested (or otherwise instantiated).